who-owns-lausanne/who-owns-lausanne.github.io/index.md

 #### Extrapolation

 These points don't really help if one needs information for a property between two points.
-Therefore, you find the second map that features the mean rent price for each _quartier_.
+Therefore, you find the second map that features the median rent price for each _quartier_.
+(Click on the second layer of the map.)

 We were still not satisfied by this second map, because it averages out all fine-grained information.
 The  [k-nearest-neighbours] algorithm seemed like the perfect match for the problem.
 (And not _only_ because of its name.)
 By looking at the nearest neighbours of a parcel we predict its rent price.
-This allows us to get a smooth heat-map of rents in Lausanne.
+This allows us to get a smooth heat-map of rents in Lausanne which is displayed as the third layer below:

 <iframe src="assets/export/by_rents_all_in_one.html"></iframe>

-##### => interpret the pictures?
+There seem to be two hot spots for high rents: the city centre and even more significantly the two _quartiers_ near the lake and the port _Montriond_ and _Ouchy_.
+For our student readers, the affordable rents are more on the hill, for example near the airport.

 {% include question.html in_text=true
  text="What makes rents in Lausanne expensive?"